 Keep Watch at The Playground

 Check out the equipment and make sure there aren't any hidden dangers like missing guard rails.
 Keep an eye on your kid during playtime.
 And never go down a slide with a toddler on your lap.
 Your child's leg could get stuck or twisted on the way down, causing a shinbone fracture.

 They're fun to bounce on, but they injure thousands of kids each year.
 Flips and missed landings cause most of the problems.
 The American Academy of Pediatrics suggests you don't get one for your backyard.
 If you choose to let your kids go on them, make sure they use it one at a time -- and avoid somersaults.
 Check to see that the padding is in good shape and the net doesn't have any holes.

 Eat Well and Stay Active

 Sturdy bones are less likely to break.
-Help your child build his up with diet and exercise.
-Make sure he gets lots of calcium and vitamin D from foods like milk, yogurt, fortified orange juice, and salmon.
+Help your child build them up with diet and exercise.
+Make sure they get lots of calcium and vitamin D from foods like milk, yogurt, fortified orange juice, and salmon.
 Encourage exercise like running, dancing, tennis, basketball, and gymnastics.

 THIS TOOL DOES NOT PROVIDE MEDICAL ADVICE.
 It is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional medical advice, diagnosis or treatment and should not be relied on to make decisions about your health.
 Never ignore professional medical advice in seeking treatment because of something you have read on the WebMD Site.
 If you think you may have a medical emergency, immediately call your doctor or dial 911.